microsoft/project-rome/Project Rome for Android (preview release)/how-to guides/communicate-with-a-remote-app-service-android.md

 The app service's response will be received and parsed by the handler to the **IAppServiceResponseListener.responseReceived** event.

 >Note: Information is sent from the Android app to a Windows app service in the same way it is done between different activities of an Android app: through a [**Bundle**](https://developer.android.com/reference/android/os/Bundle.html) object.
-The remote systems platform translates this into a [**ValueSet**](https://msdn.microsoft.com/library/windows/apps/windows.foundation.collections.valueset) object (of the .NET Framework), which can then be interpreted by the Windows app service.
+The Connected Devices platform translates this into a [**ValueSet**](https://msdn.microsoft.com/library/windows/apps/windows.foundation.collections.valueset) object (of the .NET Framework), which can then be interpreted by the Windows app service.
 Information passed in the other direction undergoes the reverse translation.

 ## Finish app service communication